ISA 330 – The Auditor’s Responses to Assessed Risks

 Can an auditor skip substantive procedures if controls are very strong?

 No. ISA 330 explicitly requires that substantive procedures be performed for all material classes of transactions, account balances, and disclosures, irrespective of the assessed level of control risk.
-Even where controls are assessed as highly effective, some substantive work remains mandatory though the nature and extent of that work will be reduced.
+Even where controls are assessed as highly effective, some substantive work remains mandatory, though the nature and extent of that work will be reduced.

 What is the difference between tests of controls and substantive procedures under ISA 330?